danchoi/soywiki/README.markdown

 When you're on a wiki page and you want to see all the other wiki pages that link in to it, press `,M`.
 If there is only one page that links in, you'll be taken there automatically.

+`,n` lets you select from your namespaces.
+Choosing one will take you to the `HomePage` of that namespace.

 * `,o` opens the first web hyperlink under or after the cursor in the default external web browser
 * `ENTER` opens the web hyperlink under the cursor in the default external web browser